Why Should I Wear an Ankle Brace

 - Aircasts – The aircast ankle braces guard and stabilize the ankle during rehab.
 It is ideal for those with ankle sprains, minor fractures, or bruising and swelling.

 - Daily Use or Mild Support – These types of braces as used by those folks like myself who have chronic instability and need mild support as we go about our daily activities.
+Sometimes a compression sleeve can provide the support needed.

 - Moderate/Maximum Support – These are similar to lace up, and provide stability and support for those who might have injured there ankle more than one time.
 Some have semi-rigid shells along the ankle to prevent further injury.